thibaudbrault/PokeRef/README.md

 <h4>Past, present and future</h4>

 ✅A page for every pokémon / move / ability / type / item
-✅Filter pokémon by name / form / generation / type
-✅Filter moves / abilities / machines by name
+✅Filter pokémon by name / form / generation / type (possibility to filter by one or two types) ✅Filter moves / abilities / machines by name
 ✅Change certain data according to the game selected
 ✅Dark mode
 ✅404 page
-✅Autocomplete
+✅Autocomplete search
 ✅Responsive
-✅Service Worker

-🛠List of favorites stored in localStorage
+🛠Profile page with possibility to save a team
+🛠Implementing Typescript

+🔜Using React-Table for my tables
 🔜Types relations for each pokémon
 🔜Animation on scroll

 <h4>Performance improvements</h4>